mothur/mothur.github.io/_wiki/mothur_v.1.25.0.md

 classification.
-Second, another new feature is the [cooccurrence](cooccurrence) function, which will use a number of metrics and methods of testing those metrics to measure whether populations are co-occurring more frequently than you\'d expect by chance.
+Second, another new feature is the [cooccurrence](cooccurrence) function, which will use a number of metrics and methods of testing those metrics to measure whether populations are co-occurring more frequently than you'd expect by chance.
 Third, at the suggestion of a user on the forum, we have begun to look at methods of synthesizing data in the [create.database](create.database) function.
-Finally, to support Greg Caporaso\'s BIOM format, we have allowed for more easy formatting of data from a shared file to a biom file using the [make.biom](make.biom) and
+Finally, to support Greg Caporaso's BIOM format, we have allowed for more easy formatting of data from a shared file to a biom file using the [make.biom](make.biom) and
 [make.shared](make.shared) files.